maladi17/PermissionPanic/README.md

 ## Contributors

 * Adi Malyanker - A security researcher in Semperis.
 Made the research and developed the tool's indicators.
-* Shay reuven - A security architect in Bank Leumi.
+* Shay Reuven - A security architect in Bank Leumi.
 Developed the tool's infrastructure.

 ## Acknowledgments